 More information can be found at corvettemuseum.org/museum-statement-on-covid-19/, or check out this quick video announcement!

 Not only is the Corvette America's favorite sports car, but it's also the longest-running model car in the nation's history!
 And no other automotive museum in the world is dedicated to a single model car.
 So it's no wonder that enthusiasts and visitors alike are entranced by the 115,000 square foot National Corvette Museum located just off I-65 in Bowling Green, Kentucky, the Home of Corvette!

-Recently named the "Best Attraction for Car Lovers" in the 2020 USA Today 10Best Readers' Choice awards, this top rated Kentucky museum features over 70 Corvettes, mostly on loan by private donors, that are showcased in periodic settings including mint classics, prototypes, rare finds and racing champs.
+Consistently named among the top "Best Attractions for Car Lovers" in the USA Today 10Best Readers' Choice awards, this top rated Kentucky museum features over 70 Corvettes, mostly on loan by private donors, that are showcased in periodic settings including mint classics, prototypes, rare finds and racing champs.
 Families will enjoy the recently reopened KidZone with hands-on activities for children, and the exhibit hall features rotating exhibits not always focused on the Corvette.
 Big kids love making their friends jealous when sharing photos of themselves in the "sitter" Corvette available in the lobby.

 Of course, you can make your friends really jealous by paying an additional fee to ride around the property in one of the museum-owned Corvettes (seasonal only) or by having a full Corvette Experience at the adjacent Motorsports Park!
 Or consider taking a virtual spin in a real C6 Corvette on the Museum's Boulevard with the racing simulator!
 For a small fee, visitors can "drive" the modified Corvette with life-like movements surrounded by three video screens providing the racetrack's visuals.
 Available for all ages as long as feet can reach the pedals, passengers are also allowed.
 Trust us, it will get your adrenaline pumping and is worth the cost!